 Day 3 - Afternoon

-Plaza de España – If you type in any image search for Seville, THIS is most likely the image you’ll get.
+Plaza de España – If you type in the phrase ‘attractions in Seville, Spain’, I 100% promise that this image will come up top.
 The stunning Plaza de España was built for the 1929 Ibero-American Exposition and combines Renaissance and Moorish architectural styles.

 The red-bricked semi-circular plaza features a huge fountain in the centre.
 Street entertainers often gather here.
 If you stand in the right place, you’ll catch the spray of the fountain, which has a very welcome cooling effect in the heat of the afternoon.